aquariusluo/Stakewars-III/challenges/Challenge015.md

 "142.132.178.12:8300"
 ```

-Now, It's time to verify if consul service is working for failover. execute `systemctl stop kuutamod` on main validating node. and see if voting node is switched to valiating status.
+Now, It's time to verify if consul service is working for failover. execute `systemctl stop kuutamod` on main validating node. and see if voting node is switched to valiadting status.

 Run following commands on both nodes:
 ```
 nixos-version